Valentine's Day 2024: What Is the Real Meaning of Valentine's Day?

 No content available.

-Valentine’s Day is Monday, February 14!
-This holiday has a dark origin.
-Learn more about the real story of Valentine’s Day, why Valentine was killed, and some surprising facts and folklore you may not know!
+Valentine’s Day is Tuesday, February 14!
+This holiday has a surprisingly dark origin.
+Learn more about the real story of Valentine’s Day, why Valentine was killed, and some interesting facts and folklore you may not know!

 When Is Valentine’s Day?